 Dry Needling

-Dr. Herron was first exposed to dry needling as a patient herself, recovering from sports injuries as a Division I athlete.
-She found it to be an effective treatment modality after traditional trigger point release manual therapy, exercises, ice, heat and medications weren’t working well enough to get her back on the soccer field.
-She earned her Dry Needling Certification through the American Academy of Manipulative Therapy (AAMT), and is excited to offer this healing modality at Cedar Physical Therapy.
-Dr.Herron is trained in both superficial and deep dry needling techniques for the treatment of craniofacial, cervicothoracic, upper extremity, lumbosacral and lower extremity musculoskeletal conditions (see a comprehensive list of common conditions dry needling can be beneficial in treating below).
+I was first exposed to dry needling as a patient myself, recovering from sports injuries as a Division I soccer athlete.
+I found Dry Needling to be an effective treatment modality after traditional trigger point release manual therapy, exercises, ice, heat and medications weren’t working well enough to get me back on the soccer field.
+I earned my Dry Needling Certification through the American Academy of Manipulative Therapy (AAMT).
+I am excited to offer this healing modality at Cedar Physical Therapy!

 The AAMT teaches Dry Needling within the framework of western musculoskeletal diagnoses, not within the theoretical framework of traditional Chinese medicine (TCM), and not for the purpose of altering the flow of Qi or energy along traditional Chinese meridians.
+I have completed these three Dry Needling Courses through AAMT: DN-1, DN-2, and DN-3 (Ultrasound Guided Dry Needling).

 Why is dry needling beneficial?
 It can help realign muscle fibers, release tight muscles, improve blood flow, decrease inflammation, quiet the nervous system’s pain cycle, and even improve sleep!